papermerge/papermerge-core/docker/README.md

 Following docker compose files are available:

 - docker-compose.yml
-- backend-only.yml
 - services

-Each of above mentioned files must be paired with an ``.env`` file where environment variables are defined.
+Each of above-mentioned files must be paired with an ``.env`` file where environment variables are defined.